 Just a 15 minute walk from the cruise ship dock is Junkanoo Beach.
 Also called Western Esplanade, it joins the beach at Arawak Cay and Long Wharf.
 The two beaches near Downtown Nassau.
 The water was crystal clear close to shore and turned turquoise as the water went out to sea.
 The water was cold at first, but once you adapted to the temperature it was nice to wade in.

 So that concludes my walking tour of Nassau.
 I visited on a Sunday when most places were closed.
 So I would recommend visiting on any other day except for Sunday.
 I vlogged the entire trip and created a video for my YouTube channel to compliment this blog post.
 Click the link below to watch.

 Don’t forget to “Like” this video and “Subscribe” to my YouTube channel.
 So you can keep up with my latest videos.
+I upload new videos every Sunday & Thursday.
 I hope you enjoyed this walking tour of Nassau.
 If you have any questions feel free to comment down below

 For more on The Bahamas see these other posts,